 The impact of the TEI on digital scholarship has been enormous.
 Today, the TEI is internationally recognized as a critically important tool, both for the long-term preservation of electronic data, and as a means of supporting effective usage of such data in many subject areas.
 It is the encoding scheme of choice for the production of critical and scholarly editions of literary texts, for scholarly reference works and large linguistic corpora, and for the management and production of detailed metadata associated with electronic text and cultural heritage collections of many types.
 See the projects page for a list of currently active TEI projects, ranging from small research applications to major encoding ventures.

 The TEI's recommendations have been endorsed by many organizations, including the US National Endowment for the Humanities, the UK's Arts and Humanities Research Board, the Modern Language Association, the European Union's Expert Advisory Group for Language Engineering Standards, and many other agencies around the world that fund or promote digital library and electronic text projects.
-Recognizing its importance in the emerging digital library community, the Library of Congress has produced guidelines for best practice in applying the TEI metadata recommendations for interoperability with other standards.
+Recognizing its importance in the emerging digital library community, the Digital Library Federation produced guidelines for best practice in applying the TEI metadata recommendations for interoperability with other standards.

 The success of the TEI has also gone a long way to ensuring that our cultural heritage will be brought forward into the emerging new networked world, and made broadly available to the students, scholars, and the wider public.